Consumer price index: The nature of the data used for weighting

 Even with the necessary adjustments, the national-account estimates and household-expenditure surveys usually diverge.

 The statistical sources required for regional and outlet-type breakdowns are usually weak.
 Only a large-sample Household Expenditure survey can provide a regional breakdown.
 Regional population data are sometimes used for this purpose, but need adjustment to allow for regional differences in living standards and consumption patterns.
 Statistics of retail sales and market research reports can provide information for estimating outlet-type breakdowns, but the classifications they use rarely correspond to COICOP categories.

-The increasingly widespread use of bar codes, scanners in shops has meant that detailed cash register printed receipts are provided by shops for an increasing share of retail purchases.
+The increasingly widespread use of bar-code scanners in shops has meant that detailed cash register printed receipts are provided by shops for an increasing share of retail purchases.
 This development makes possible improved Household Expenditure surveys, as Statistics Iceland has demonstrated.
 Survey respondents keeping a diary of their purchases need to record only the total of purchases when itemized receipts were given to them and keep these receipts in a special pocket in the diary.
 These receipts provide not only a detailed breakdown of purchases but also the name of the outlet.
 Thus response burden is markedly reduced, accuracy is increased, product description is more specific and point of purchase data are obtained, facilitating the estimation of outlet-type weights.

 There are only two general principles for the estimation of weights: use all the available information and accept that rough estimates are better than no estimates.

-Reweighing
+Reweighting

 Ideally, in computing an index, the weights would represent current annual expenditure patterns.
 In practice, they necessarily reflect past using the most recent data available or, if they are not of high quality, some average of the data for more than one previous year.
 Some countries have used a three-year average in recognition of the fact that household survey estimates are of poor quality.
 In some cases, some of the data sources used may not be available annually, in which case some of the weights for lower-level aggregates within higher-level aggregates are based on older data than the higher level weights.

-Infrequent reweighing saves costs for the national statistical office but delays the introduction into the index of new types of expenditure.
+Infrequent reweighting saves costs for the national statistical office but delays the introduction into the index of new types of expenditure.
 For example, subscriptions for Internet service entered index compilation with a considerable time lag in some countries, and account could be taken of digital camera prices between re-weightings only by including some digital cameras in the same elementary aggregate as film cameras.